Trenton G. Smith

 Los Angeles (US), and the University of Bonn (Germany).
 His teaching

-at Otago includes introductory business statistics.
+at Otago includes introductory business statistics and behavioural economics.

 Tel 64 3 479 4596